 Made: 07/28/2020 3PM EDT

 Hazard Outlook Next Week

 From the Weather Prediction Center

+www.wpc.ncep.noaa.gov

-www.wpc.ncep.noaa.gov With the storm turning north and slowing down, multiple days of a heavy rain threat seem possible across the Florida Peninsula early next week.
+With the storm turning north and slowing down, multiple days of a heavy rain threat seem possible across the Florida Peninsula early next week.

-Forecast Rainfall Totals Next 7 Days - About 2-5" of rain are possible south of I-4 - Localized totals double these amounts will be possible. - Rainfall totals and consequent flash flood threat will be dependent on track of PTC 9 / Isaias
+Forecast Rainfall Totals Next 7 Days

+- About 2-5" of rain are possible south of I-4 - Localized totals double these amounts will be possible. - Rainfall totals and consequent flash flood threat will be dependent on track of PTC 9 / Isaias - A western track would lead to higher rainfall totals across the Peninsula, Big Bend, and Northeast Florida - An eastern track would lower rain totals and keep most of the rain offshore.

-Streamflow Anomaly - Soil Moisture KB Drought Index - Full Report from the Florida Forest Service
+Streamflow Anomaly - Soil Moisture

+KB Drought Index - Full Report from the Florida Forest Service

 Streamflows are near the below normal across the entire Peninsula, but soils remain quite saturated.
 If heavier rainfall occurs, then flash flooding will be a concern.

 Most rivers are able to handle 3-5" of rainfall, but flooding concerns may rise if heavier rainfall occurs.

+Overall Summary

-Overall Summary Potential Tropical Cyclone Nine - Hurricane Hunters investigated the system this morning and still have not found a well-defined circulation.
-However, the system continues to organize and a tropical storm is still forecast to form today or tonight (90% chance). - The next name on the list is Isaias (ees-ah-EE-ahs). - The system will continue to move west and west-northwest over the northeastern Caribbean through the next day or so, arriving in Hispaniola Thursday morning, the Bahamas or Cuba by Friday, and the Keys by Saturday.
-Impacts may arrive before the center arrives - Maximum sustained winds are near 45 mph, and some gradual strengthening is possible until landfall in Hispaniola. - The track near the mountainous islands of the Greater Antilles and the potential for unfavorable wind shear and dry air over the next couple days makes the intensity forecast more uncertain than usual at the moment.
-The forecast keeps PTC #9 at tropical storm intensity after emerging from Hispaniola through its impact on Florida. - The system is likely to slow down as it approaches Florida this weekend. - Changes in the track and intensity forecast should be expected over the next few advisories as the system develops.
+Potential Tropical Cyclone Nine

+- PTC #9 continues to gradually become better organized, but it still does not have a defined center.
+It remains likely that this will become Tropical Storm Isaias tonight (90% chance). - The system will continue to move rapidly west-northwestward, arriving in Hispaniola Thursday morning, the Bahamas or Cuba by Friday, and the Keys by Saturday.
+Impacts may begin before the center arrives. - Maximum sustained winds are near 45 mph, and some gradual strengthening is possible until landfall in Hispaniola. - The track near the mountainous islands of the Greater Antilles and the potential for unfavorable wind shear and dry air over the next couple days makes the intensity forecast more uncertain than usual at the moment.
+The uncertainty in the intensity rolls over into the track uncertainty as well. - The system is likely to slow down as it approaches Florida this weekend. - Changes in the track and intensity forecast should be expected over the next few advisories as the system develops.
+More confidence in the forecast is expected once the system becomes better organized and once the system passes north of the Greater Antilles.

+Overall Summary

-Overall Summary Florida Outlook:
+Florida Outlook: